joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="unconfirmed">
 	<tr>
-		<th colspan="5">You know...
-If you're willin' to let this go...
+		<th colspan="5">You know, if you're willin' to let this go...
 I'll make it worth your while.</th>
 	</tr>
 	<tr>
 		<td></td>